rohitkarve/DesignPatterns/README.md

 ---
 Created: 9 September 2025
 ## Pattern Overview
+This section provides a high-level explanation of the different pattern categories:

+### Creational Patterns
+Creational patterns focus on object creation mechanisms, providing flexibility in what gets created, how it's created, and who creates it.
+In our car context, these patterns help manage how different types of cars and their components are instantiated.

+### Structural Patterns
+Structural patterns deal with object composition, creating relationships between objects to form larger structures.
+These patterns help define how car parts and systems connect and interact with each other in flexible ways.

+### Behavioral Patterns
+Behavioral patterns focus on communication between objects, defining how objects distribute responsibility and interact.
+These patterns help manage complex operations in a car's systems, from engine control to driver interaction.
 The table below summarizes all 23 patterns by category:

 | Category | Patterns |